-“PIA was above my expectations for sure,” says Claar.
-“It was way more in-depth and hands-on than I expected, which made it a lot easier for me to learn.
-For example, when it came to engine run-ups and inspections, I figured they would just have us look at an engine and watch a plane start up.
+“PIA was above my expectations,” says Claar.
+“When it came to engine run-ups and inspections, I figured they would just have us look at an engine and watch a plane start up.
 In reality, we tore down and rebuilt engines and propellers, did a full inspection on an aircraft, and actually took that plane out and got to run it and see our work in action.”

-Shortly after graduating from PIA, Claar was hired as a large assembly mechanic at Lockheed Martin, where he builds the fuselage panel that contains the paratrooper door for the Lockheed C-130 Hercules turboprop cargo aircraft.
+After graduating PIA, Claar was hired as a large assembly mechanic at Lockheed Martin, where he builds part of the Lockheed C-130 Hercules turboprop cargo aircraft.
+“Everyone is more than happy to help each other,” says Claar.
+“It looks complicated and intimidating, but once you get the hang of everything, it’s a surprisingly relaxed place to work.”